Review the Fiscal Year Adopted 2023 Budget

 Review the most recent Audited Financial Statements

-Budget – Metro Water District has a $32.2 million Adopted Budget for Fiscal Year 2021, with $3.5 million budgeted for depreciation and amortization.
+Budget – The Metro Water District Adopted Budget for Fiscal Year 2023, is $26 M with $3.9 million budgeted for depreciation and amortization.
 The budget includes the following plan:

-- Other budget disbursements include a contingency for sick and vacation payout liabilities of $89,763, and a $500,000 contingency in case of an emergency.
+- The adopted budget includes a $500,000 contingency in case of an emergency.

-Revenue – Metered Water Sales (Water Availability Rate and Water Consumption Charges) make up 78.9% of the District’s revenue.
-The other 21.1% consists of various fees, interest earnings, water storage, compensated conservation, and penalties/service charges.
-The Regional Transportation Authority (RTA) Waterline Relocation Fee will conclude with the associated defeased debt satisfied on January 1, 2021.
-The implementation of the Infrastructure Rehabilitation fee begins on January 1, 2021.
+Revenue – Metered Water Sales (Water Availability Rate and Water Consumption Charges) make up 80% of the District’s revenue.
+The other revenue sources account for 20% of the revenue from operations and consist of various fees, interest earnings, water storage, compensated conservation, penalties/service charges, and the infrastructure rehabilitation fee.

 The District has two Water Infrastructure Finance Authority loans one issued in 2007 for $12,625,000 with an outstanding balance of $3,181,976.17 with a 1.531% interest rate, and one issued in 2009 for $4,250,000 with a remaining outstanding balance of $2,365,405.95 with a 1.44% interest rate.